 On 9 January 2024, LongeviQuest representatives traveled to Isumi, Chiba Prefecture near the Pacific Coast of Japan to visit Hanako Ishii, age 110.
-Hanako-san lives in a local rehabilitation hospital, where she receives dedicated care from a medical staff treats her family.
+Hanako-san lives in a local rehabilitation hospital, where she receives dedicated care from a medical staff who treats her like family.
 Her actual family lives nearby and she is constantly visited by family members, which she greatly enjoys.

 Hanako-san has been completely blind for several years, but aside from that is remarkably free of serious ailments.
 Her hearing is nearly perfect.
 She has a healthy appetite, a consistent sleep schedule, appropriate muscle strength for her age, and her memory is excellent, especially of her childhood.
 LQ representatives had our temperature scanned and were required to sanitize our hands before entering the hospital.
 As a rehabilitation facility, the hospital is far less austere than an emergency facility, and it is clear the staff work hard to maximize the quality of their patients’ lives.